Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Instanton partition function

 where

 It is convenient to introduce the following notation for the coefficients of $P_0$ and $Q$:

-Here we took into account that $a_1+\ldots+a_N=0$, so there is no linear in $x$ term in $P_0$.
+Here we take into account that $a_1+\ldots+a_N=0$, so there is no term linear in $x$ in $P_0$.
 We recall that the coefficients $w_i$ and $T_i$ are the elementary symmetric polynomials of the variables $a_i$ and $m_i$ respectively:

 We note that the variables $a_i$ (respectively, $m_i$) can be reconstructed from the coefficients $w_i$ (respectively, $T_i$) as roots of the polynomial $P_0$ (respectively, $Q$) up to a permutation.
 In other words, $w_i$ and $T_i$ can be understood as more natural arguments of the partition function, which automatically take into account the Weyl and flavour permutation symmetries.
-Such variables also appeared in the context of AGT duality in \cite{Poghossian3}.
+Such variables have also appeared in the context of AGT duality in \cite{Poghossian3}.

 The polynomial $Q$ we use differs from the one usually used in the literature.
 The latter, which we denote by $\tilde{Q}$, is related to ours as